iossifovlab/gpf/userdocs/administration/working_with_pedigree_files.rst

     This column is optional.
 The suported format is following: `<rank>:<x>,<y>`, where

-    * `<rank>` is the rank of the individual in the family, where the individuals from earlies generation in the family has rank of 1, the individuals from the next generation has rank 2, et.
-For example in a nuclear family, the mother and father have rank 1 and the children have rank 2.
+    * `<rank>` is the rank of the individual in the family, where the individuals from the earliest generation in the family have a rank of 1, the individuals from the next generation have a rank of 2, et.
+For example in a nuclear family, the mother and father have a rank of 1 and the children have a rank of 2.
     * `<x>` is the `x`-coordinate of the individual icon.
     * `<y>` is the `y`-coordinate of the individual icon.

 generated:
-    This column specifies if given individual is `generated`.
-The supported values in this colum are `True` and `False`.
+    This column specifies if a given individual is `generated`.
+The supported values in this column are `True` and `False`.

     When the pedigree file contains not full families, the GPF tools add individuals to the family to make the family full.